 - 5.12.1.
-Coaching is not allowed from the moment the player(s) is ready for the next service and while the shuttle is in play. - 5.12.2.
-Coaches must be seated in their designated seats and must not stand court-side during the match except during the permitted intervals (Law 16.2).
+Coaching is not allowed from the moment the players have taken up position to serve and receive the next service, and while the shuttle is in play. - 5.12.2.
+Coaches must be seated in their designated seats and must not stand court-side during the match except during the permitted intervals (Law

+- 16.2).
 If a Coach wishes to move to another court, they must do so while the shuttle is not in play (BWF Statutes, Section 2.2.6). - 5.12.3.
 Coaches are not allowed to move their chairs from the designated positions without the Referee's permission and in particular the Umpire shall ensure that no Line Judge nor the visibility of commercial advertising is disturbed by any such movement of the Coach's chair. - 5.12.4.
-There must not be any distraction or disruption to play by any Coach.
+There must not be any distraction or disruption to play by any Coach. - 5.12.5.

-- 5.12.5.
 Coaches at courtside must not attempt to communicate in any way with opposing players, Coaches, Team Officials or on court Technical Officials during a match. - 5.12.6.
 Coaches at courtside must not use any electronic device for any purpose. - 5.12.7.
 If, in the opinion of the Umpire, play is disrupted or a player of the opposing side is distracted by a Coach, a "let" shall be called (Law 14.2.5).
 The Referee shall be called immediately if such an incident is repeated. - 5.12.8.
-Coaches at courtside must be dressed appropriately as instructed by the Referee (GCR, Regulation 24.6).
+Coaches at courtside must be dressed appropriately as instructed by the Referee (GCR, Regulations 20 and 24).